2026-05-26 16:26:54 | EST

-BP Chair Removal Governance - market sentiment, risk appetite, and trading behavior tracking.
+BP Chair Removal Governance - part of continuous US equities coverage monitoring market trends and reactions.
 BP’s board has removed chair Albert Manifold with immediate effect, citing “serious” concerns about “important governance standards, oversight and conduct.”
 Manifold served only eight months in the role.
 The FTSE 100 company did not provide further details, and BP shares became the index’s biggest faller on the day.

 Live News